 To isolate the problem, disconnect the steel brake line from the master cylinder that supplies the rear brakes.
 Then have a helper depress the brake pedal about an inch to purge air from the outlet port.
 Install a tube plug in the port and tighten it, making sure pedal pressure is maintained to prevent damage to the primary cup as it moves across the vent port in the master cylinder.
 If the pedal continues to sink after the plug is installed, the master cylinder is leaking and needs to be replaced.
 If the pedal holds firm, however, then the problem is in either rear brake circuit or the ABS control valve.
 To pinpoint the problem, block off the outlet port at the ABS control valve and recheck pedal feel as before.
 If the pedal now feels hard, the problem is probably a leaky rear wheel cylinder.
 But if the pedal continues to sink, the ABS dump valve is leaking and the ABS control valve assembly needs to be replaced.

-Brakes can be bled in the usual way manually or with pressure equipment.
+Brakes can be bled in the usual way manually or with pressure or vacuum equipment.
 The wheel bleeding sequence is RR, LR, RF, LF.
 If a pressure bleeder is used, the combination valve must be held open.

 If the EHCU Modulator or accumulator have been replaced, or air has entered the ABS part of the system, the EHCU modulator will have to be bled using one of two special procedures: